 [Sourdough] Seediest Seed Bread

-150 grams mixed seeds I use a blend of whatever I have available among millet, pumpkin seeds, hemp seeds, sunflower seeds, chia seeds, poppy seeds; if you live near Trader Joe's, they also sell a nice blend called 'Super Seed & Ancient Grain Mix' featuring buckwheat, chia, flax, quinoa, amaranth and hemp)
+- 200 grams mixed seeds I use a blend of whatever I have available among millet, pumpkin seeds, hemp seeds, sunflower seeds, chia seeds, poppy seeds; if you live near Trader Joe's, they also sell a nice blend called 'Super Seed & Ancient Grain Mix' featuring buckwheat, chia, flax, quinoa, amaranth and hemp

-To shape the dough, begin by evenly dividing the dough into your desired number of loaves.
+- To shape the dough, begin by evenly dividing the dough into your desired number of loaves.
 Pick up each piece, dust the dough with a handful of all-purpose flour and use your hands to shape it into a ball, creating gentle surface tension by stretching each of the four sides of the dough down to the bottom of the ball (the "gluten coat" technique).
 This prepared doughball can be shaped into your choice of loaf: round, baguette, batard, or whatever fancy shape you might fancy.
-I usually go with a quartet of free-form fatty baguettes, shaped by patting the dough into an approximately 1.5" thick rectangle, folding/pressing one edge to the center, rolling the rest of the way, pinching the seam, and gently stretching out the length.
+Pictured are a quartet of free-form thick demi-baguettes, shaped by patting the dough into an approximately 1.5" thick rectangle, folding/pressing one edge to the center, rolling the rest of the way, pinching the seam, and gently stretching out the length.
 A single large rustic sandwich loaf can be shaped with the same approach, finishing by gently tucking and pinching under the two ends to make the loaf rounder/fuller.

 - Place the shaped loaves on a piece of floured parchment paper placed on a large cutting board (or pizza peel, or other sturdy, rimless platter).
 Brush the loaves lightly with water, and sprinkle with extra seeds or seasoning if desired.
-Cover loosely with plastic wrap and rise in a warm place for about 30-45 minutes, until the loaves have begun to plump.
+Cover loosely with plastic wrap and rise in a warm place for about 30-45 minutes (longer for larger loaves), until they have begun to plump.